I’ll admit for years I thought Qi Going and Tai Chi were exactly the same and couldn’t differentiate between the two.

 Perhaps the easiest way to explain it is Tai Chi is a system for martial arts, where Qi Gong is a system of wellness.
 If you’re interested in a light meditation that engages the body, Tai Chi is the right choice.

 With Tai Chi you learn how to move with smoothness, and distribute energy across the body.

-The movements of Qi Gong are adaptable and less complex.
+The movements of Qi Gong (how exactly do you pronounce that?) are adaptable and less complex.